-This week, many HamSCI members are presenting their research at the American Geophysical Union (AGU) Fall Meeting in Washington, D.C.
+This week, many HamSCI members are presenting their research at the American Geophysical Union (AGU) Fall Meeting in San Francisco.
 The AGU Fall meeting is one of the largest geoscience meetings in the world, and consists of about 24,000 attendees.
 The scientific program includes sessions pertaining to all areas of geophysics, including space weather, the solar wind, auroral activity, the ionosphere, and the neutral atmosphere.
 Below is a list of selected presentations and sessions being given by HamSCI members, or of general interest to ham radio operators.
 The complete scientific program is available here.

 Read more for a selected list of presentations by and/or of interest to HamSCI.

 HamSCI has an opening for a Post-Doctoral Research Associate!
 Please see the advertisement below.